wde11/ASUS_VIVOBOOK_GRUB_Theme/README.md

 > [!WARNING]
 > Make sure to not delete the file before uninstall the grub theme.

-1. Navigate into the cloned directory:
+1. Revert back to terminal:
     ```sh
-    cd ASUS_VIVOBOOK_GRUB_Theme
+    cd
     ```

 2. Make the installation script executable: